Our Friend the Atom

 "Our Friend the Atom" is a 1957 episode of the television series Disneyland describing the benefits of nuclear power and hosted by Heinz Haber.
 It was part of the publicity campaign for peaceful uses of atomic energy, following Dwight D. Eisenhower's "Atoms for Peace" speech at the UN General Assembly in December 1953.
-The episode was broadcast on January 23, 1957, and repeated on April 24 of the same year.
+The episode was broadcast by ABC on January 23, 1957, and repeated on April 24 of the same year.

-In 1956, Golden Press published a children's book, The Walt Disney Story of Our Friend the Atom, using artwork from the show.
+In 1956, Simon and Schuster published a children's book by Haber, The Walt Disney Story of Our Friend the Atom, using artwork styled from the show.

 Educational film

 In 1980, an updated version called The Atom: A Closer Look was released by Disney's educational media division.